 Brendan Francis Newnam: All right so let’s move on.
-And this is another classic, and this is sweet vermouth, sweet Italian vermouth.
+And this is another classic: This is sweet vermouth, sweet Italian vermouth.

 Brendan Francis Newnam: This is a much darker vermouth.
-It’s like red vermouth.
-It smells a little bit like olives.
+It’s a red vermouth.
+And… It smells a little bit like olives.
 Am I crazy?

 Brendan Francis Newnam: Yet another reason we can’t trust vermouth.